ZizhengYang/Logseq-Notes/pages/HIST 211 Exam 01 Review.md

 		- more provinces: enhance control
 		- eunuchs: trustful servants
 		- dual monarchy: be more accepted
-		- frequently move the capital: avoid
+		- frequently move the capital: avoid political clan increase their power